Crisis Support by Location (Worldwide)

 Open audience supportCrisis Support by Topic

-Find support for specific concerns such as self-harm, abuse, trauma, grief, addiction, eating disorders, and more.
+Find support for concerns such as self-harm, abuse, trauma, grief, addiction, eating disorders, and more.

 Open topic supportAccessibility & Inclusive Crisis Support

-For support shaped around disability, neurodivergence, communication, sensory needs, mobility, language, or access barriers.
+For support around disability, neurodivergence, communication, sensory needs, language, or access barriers.

 Aspie Answers provides education, signposting, and supportive information.
 Crisis services, phone numbers, and availability may change by country or region.
 This page is not a replacement for emergency care, medical advice, therapy, legal advice, safeguarding procedures, or professional crisis assessment.
 In an emergency, contact local emergency services immediately.